Smoking: Not Just Harmful to Your Lungs and Heart

 Bjartveit K and Tverdal A. Health consequences of smoking 1–4 cigarettes per day.

 Smoking and musculoskeletal health.
-American Academy of Orthopaedic Surgeons Ortho Info website.
+Ortho Info—American Academy of Orthopaedic Surgeons website.
 Available at:

-Smoking and your digestive system.
-National Digestive Diseases Information Clearinghouse (NDDIC) website.
+Smoking and the digestive system.
+National Institute of Diabetes and Digestive and Kidney Diseases website.
 Available at: